 The Palliser Airshed Society operates two continuous air monitoring stations which are monitoring ambient air quality in the City of Medicine Hat.
 The Crescent Heights station is a stationary air monitoring station, which began monitoring operations in December 2003.
-The Medicine Hat Airport site is monitored by a portable airpointer+PM® which began operations station on September 9, 2016.
+The Medicine Hat Airport site is monitored by a portable airpointer+PM® station which began operations on September 9, 2016 and continued to July 2018.
+The current home of the airpointer+PM® is a site located nearby the Medicine Hat Trap Club.
 The airpointer® is a compact monitoring system, and as such, it can be mobilized to address special air monitoring needs within the airshed.